brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 sudo apt-get install phantomjs
 ```

-#### Mac with brew
+Mac with brew:

 ```shell
 brew update && brew install phantomjs
 ```

-### Run set commands from the behat test folder.
+### Run  commands from the behat test folder.

-The rest of the steps must be run from the test folder:
+The rest of the setup steps must be run from the test folder:

 ```bash
 cd /Applications/MAMP/htdocs/loopduplicate/docroot/sites/default/behat-tests